Saturday, 10 January 2015

-My model making journey 2010 to 2011
+My model making journey starts (2010)

-) kits in my attempt to display wrecked vehicles.
+kit's, in my attempt to display wrecked vehicles.

 Tamiya's ubiquitous Opel Blitz gets the scalpel treatment.